YonasHiluf/Home-server-security-assessment/README.md

 # Home Server Security Assessment

-A beginner cybersecurity portfolio project performing a baseline security assessment on a Linux home server environment.
+An independent cybersecurity portfolio project performing a baseline security assessment and hardening pass on a Linux home server environment.

 ## What This Is
 Acting as a junior security analyst: document the environment, identify